Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Methodology

-We will introduce our novel input-dependent prompt generation module, \textit{Coordinator} in Section \ref{sec:method_reparam}.
-Then, we explain the end-to-end framework of BlackVIP with the new ZOO algorithm, \textit{SPSA-GC} in Section \ref{sec:method_spsa}.
-Figure \ref{fig:BlackVIP_framework} illustrates the overall framework of our proposal.
+We introduce a new input-dependent prompt generator, \textit{Coordinator}, with two instantiations for BlackVIP and BlackVIP-SE in Section \ref{sec:method_reparam}.
+Then, we explain the end-to-end framework with a new zeroth-order optimizer, \textit{SPSA-GC} in Section \ref{sec:method_spsa}.
+Figure \ref{fig:BlackVIP_framework} shows the overview of our framework.